edixos/cka-labs/module-8/mock.md

 ## Question 15: daemonSet
 **Question:**
 Create a DaemonSet named `log-collector` in the `default` namespace that runs the `fluentd` image.
 The DaemonSet should ensure that a pod is running on every node in the cluster.
 Verify that the DaemonSet is running correctly by checking the status of the pods.

+## Question 16: Priority Class
+**Question:**
+Create a Priority Class named `high-priority` with a value of `1000`.
+Then, create a pod named `priority-pod` in the `default` namespace that uses the `high-priority` priority class.
+Verify that the pod is scheduled with the correct priority by checking its details.